minju25kim/minju25kim-next/README.md

 - Contents on Saturdays

 ## add more
-- search function
+- search feature
-- resume archive function
+- resume archive feature
-- view count function
+- view count feature
+- like feature